Souvik Chakrabarti: Mohun Bagan

 Chakraborty started playing football at the age of eight at the Yubajagaran football coaching centre.
 He then joined the Mohun Bagan Academy when he was 15 years old where he recalls his most memorable moment there, the Manchester United Premier Cup in Manchester, England.
 Chakraborty was then selected to join the first-team for the 2009–10 Indian Federation Cup and the Calcutta Football League.
-His call-up to the senior team was made possible due to the rule that each club in the Calcutta Football League must have 2 under-19 players in the squad.
-Chakraborty had to wait till 2 November 2011 before making his professional debut for the club against Dempo at the Fatorda Stadium in which Mohun Bagan lost 5–0, coming on as a 26th-minute substitute for Anwar Ali.
+His call-up to the senior team was made possible due to the rule that each club in the Calcutta Football League must have two under-19 players in the squad.
+Chakraborty had to wait until 2 November 2011 before making his professional debut for the club against Dempo at the Fatorda Stadium in which Mohun Bagan lost 5–0, coming on as a 26th-minute substitute for Anwar Ali.

 Air India

 In the summer of 2012 Chakraborty signed for Air India of the I-League and scored his first professional goal of his career for the club on 28 August 2012 against Pailan Arrows during the 2012 Durand Cup.
 He made his I-League debut for Air India on 7 October 2012 against Prayag United S.C. in which Air India lost 5–1.
 He scored his second goal for Air India in the I-League against Shillong Lajong on 16 December 2012 to give Air India the lead 1–0 before the match ended 1–1 after Lajong found an equalizer.